nodecitylights/.github/profile/README.md

 ## nodecitylights.js

-Node.js/ESM libraries written in TypeScript, created and developed by @neoncitylights.
+Node.js/ESM libraries written in JavaScript and TypeScript, created and developed by @neoncitylights.

 ### maintenance stability index
 The APIs of libraries are rated by an index to inform library consumers on what to expect of the software's stability.